saskiabt/tic-tac-toe/README.md

 - Original UI and design.

 - Media queries to resize game for mobile, tablet and laptop.
 Should work on phone and any sized window, with consistent styling.
 I think I spent the greatest amount of time adjusting the styling, but I learned a lot about responsive design through experimenting with different device sizes on devTools.

+- CPU opponent that makes a random move.
+I will be implementing an AI later, but for now the computer opponent can play in any empty gameboard square, and the script checks for a tie or a winner.